smorad/um_cisc_7026/lecture_12_transformers.typ

 Please scan the QR code and complete the survey #pause

-Department has suggested 10 minutes #pause

-I will return in 10 minutes #pause
+I will return in 10 minutes to see if everyone has finished #pause

 https://isw.um.edu.mo/siaweb